foo123/Xpresion/README.md

 **(v.
 0.5+)**

-Xpresion **is not an expression parser**, it does not parse expressions.
-It is a parser engine.
+`Xpresion` **is not an expression parser**, it does not parse expressions.
+It is a **parser engine**.
 It builds parsers, which parse (custom) expressions.
 Effectively it is a small [rewrite system](http://en.wikipedia.org/wiki/Abstract_rewriting_system)

-This is accomplished by configuring the Xpresion engine to fit the needed expression syntax.
+This is accomplished by configuring the `Xpresion` engine to fit the needed expression syntax.
 Configuration is intutive, easy and flexible (see examples).

-However since Xpresion is a parser engine, adding a default configuration, it can itself be a parser as well (out-of-the-box).
+However, since `Xpresion` is a parser engine, adding a default configuration, it can itself be a parser as well (out-of-the-box).

 1. simple, intuitive, flexible, fast